AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50345-recaptcha-issues-during-checkout.md

 <u>Actual results</u>

-Throws an error *reCAPTCHA validation failed, please try again* and *No such cart with id = 4*
+An error is thrown - *reCAPTCHA validation failed, please try again* and *No such cart with id = 4*

 **Case #2**

-Google reCAPTCHA v3 Invisible is not working on checkout, and the order cannot be placed, `PlaceOrder` event was not triggered.
+Google reCAPTCHA v3 Invisible is not working on checkout, and the order cannot be placed, `PlaceOrder` event is not triggered.

 <u>Steps to reproduce</u>